 Who can access my educational records?
 Your educational records are confidential and may be disclosed

 - to appropriate University administrators, faculty members, staff members, appropriate administrators or staff members of the Texas Exes, or contractors acting on behalf of the University, who require such access in order to perform their legitimate educational and business duties, when such records are needed in furtherance of the educational or business purposes of the student or University.

 - to those to whom you have given express, written permission;

 - if the release falls under one of the exceptions described in Chapter 9-202 of the General Information catalog. » to top

 How can I restrict access to public or directory information about me?
 If you are currently enrolled, you may request that all or some of your directory information be made confidential by visiting the Restrict My Info service.
 Directory restriction is available to all students during the first twelve days of a fall or spring semester or during the first four days of a summer session.
 You may also do so by coming to the Office of the Registrar, Main Building 1, during the first twelve class days of any semester or the first four class days of any summer term and completing a form, Request to Restrict Release or Revoke Restriction of Directory Information.
 Any restriction will remain in effect until you revoke it.
 Only currently enrolled students may restrict their directory information, but students may revoke the restriction of their information at any time. » to top

 Whom should I contact with questions or concerns?
-Direct general questions to the Office of Institutional Compliance, the vice president for student affairs, or the registrar, as appropriate.
+Direct general questions to the University Compliance Services, the vice president for student affairs, or the registrar, as appropriate.
 Send comments or suggestions to the registrar's office. » to top

 - Main Bldg room 1, Student Academic Records M5505 | off campus: The University of Texas at Austin, Office of the Registrar, Student Academic Records, PO Box 7216, Austin TX 78713-7216